makoConstruct/just_liquid_glass/README.md

 - Shapes can be rotated

 - The blobs of a layer implicitly form a clip mask on the child.
-This turns out to often be the right thing for animated entry and edge shaping.
+This turns out to often be the right thing for animated entry shaping the edges of a container.

 Non-improvements: